yongyi781/word-recognition-test/README.md

 ## Description

 This project is a word recognition test tool.
-It allows users to test their ability to recognize and spell words, and provides a score based on their performance.
+It allows users who are concerned about their hearing ability to test their word recognition in the safety of their own home.

 ## Installation